 2. They’re willing to spend more than ever for custom.

 Couples spent on average $1,300 more on their venue in 2016 than they did in 2015.
 Add to that, the number of couples that said “willingness to work with their budget” was less of a priority for them — just 23% of couples cited that as a priority as opposed to 27% in 2011.
 Another stat to drive home the importance of highlighting your space’s uniqueness?
 Having “flexibility and options in customizing the space (decor, floor arrangement, etc)” is up 2 percentage points since 2011.

 What To Do About It: Instead of talking budget and money, talk about customization and the uniqueness of your space.
 Help them understand and visualize what it means to get married in your space, rather than talking numbers.
 Talk about lounge areas and other custom elements by giving them an idea as to where they might add in those areas to the space.
-The budget conversation will be a lot easier and perhaps you’ll find couples are willing to budge a bit once they’ve had time to understand what it looks like to marry in your space.
+And make sure that the first thing couples see isn’t an empty room.
+The key is to make sure your landing page and storefront showcases images from real weddings with unique arrangements and options.
+Once you set the state, the budget conversation will be a lot easier and perhaps you’ll find couples are willing to budge a bit once they’ve had time to understand what it looks like to marry in your space.